nevinera/traverse/rules/combat.md

 - Each die showing a 5 or better is a 'block'
 - Damage dealt is equal to 'hits + 2 x crits - blocks'

+## Persistent Effects

+Many abilities say that something is true 'for X turns' or 'until their next turn'.
+Those cards do not produce an effect and then get discarded, they *are* the effect - until that effect ends, they will remain in front of whoever is being granted (or cursed with) the effect.

+Effects that last 'for X turns' or 'for X rounds' are placed in the appropriate location with X different counters on them - each time the condition is fulfilled (end of that player's turn, end of a round), remove one counter.
+When the last counter is removed, the card is discarded.

 ## Notation

 Attacks are generally more succinctly described - they typically look like "3pb+1" or "1mh".